StbRust/stb_image_rust/README.md

 ### About
-stb_image_rust is Rust port of the famous C framework: [https://github.com/nothings/stb](https://github.com/nothings/stb)
+stb_image_rust is C# port of the stb_image.h, which is C library to load images in JPG, PNG, BMP, TGA, PSD and GIF formats.

 It is important to note, that this project is **port**, not **wrapper**.
 Original C code had been ported to Rust.
 Therefore stb_image_rust doesnt require any native binaries.